lnugraha/trimap_generator/README.md

 ---
 <b>December 30, 2018: </b> <br/>

+- [x] Update(s): documentation with illustrations
-- [x] Update(s): documentation, illustration, and tutorial
+- [x] Online interactive tutorial using Jupyter Notebook
+- [x] Separate trimap module, stored in trimap_module.py

 ---
 <b> TO DO: </b> <br/>
 - [x] Recursive function of the module that can handle multiple input images
-- [x] Online interactive module version using Jupyter Notebook

 ---
 ## Example ##